AaronAlvd/custom-sorting/README.md

 ### `Reverse-Base Sort`

-Given an array, sort it such that the numbers are grouped by its base in descending order, but ascending within each group.
+Given an array, sort it such that the numbers are grouped by its base in descending order, b`ut ascending within each group.`

 Example: